atharvashirke/readings/README.md

 - **The Pragmatic Programmer** by Andy Hunt and Dave Thomas (In Progress)
 - **Javascript: The Definitive Guide** by David Flanagan (In Progress)
+- **Design Patterns.
+Elements of Reusable Object Oriented Software** by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides
+- **The Algorithm Design Manual** by Steven Skiena